-See IPEDS data as reported in Part A-Fall Enrollment for Graduate Students, Grand Total (men+women), Total full-time students.
+See enrollment data as reported in IPEDS Fall Enrollment Survey, Part A-Fall Enrollment for Graduate Students, Grand Total (men+women), Total full-time students.

 Full-time degree-seeking graduates are those students enrolled for:

 - Nine or more semester or quarter credits, or a student involved in thesis or dissertation preparation that is considered full time by the institution. - Any graduate programs. - Any graduate courses creditable toward a graduate degree or post-baccalaureate certificate. - Thesis or dissertation credits.